New research group inaugural meeting

 The day will begin with a series of short presentations on subjects central to the group with intensive breakout discussions in the afternoon.

 Subjects will include ‘Future heritage: Creating new heritages now; Use, reuse and sustainable management’; ‘Intangible heritage: Spoken, performed, hidden, metamorphosing heritages’; ‘Inclusive heritage: Common, diverse, contested, emerging heritages, changing identities and values’, and ‘Heritage frontiers: Crossing borders into other disciplines, entangled heritages with art and natural sciences’.

-If you are interested in being involved please contact the organisers, below, or register for the event at the link below.
+If you are interested in being involved please contact the organisers below.